The Lifelong Learner :: What would you attempt to do if you knew you could not fail? -Robert Schiller ::

-Posts Tagged 'quotes'
+Posts Tagged 'great quote'

 Pleasing Everybody January 3rd, 2010